Extravenger/OSEPlayground/README.md

 Just a bunch of tools built/gathered along the OSEP course, it's time to prepare for the battle.
+> [!DISCLAIMER]
+> Some of the tools in this repository weren't built by me; I just wanted to gather the best ones in one place.

 - [1.
 Tunneling](#Tunneling)
 - [2.
 Map The Network](#Map-The-Network)